-The Lost Book of the Grail, a new novel by Charlie Lovett, will be published by Viking on February 28, 2017.
+The Lost Book of the Grail, a new novel by Charlie Lovett, was published by Viking on February 28, 2017.
 Gregory Maguire, author of Wicked, called the book “a mystery, a history, a pleasure—and a treasure.”
 The novel will also be released as an audio book and by publishers in the UK and Australia.

 The Further Adventures of Ebenezer Scrooge was published in paperback on October 15, 2016.